acadTags/Explainable-Automated-Medical-Coding/README.md

 ## Other details
 * Using pre-trained BioBERT models: See answer from https://github.com/huggingface/transformers/issues/457#issuecomment-518403170.
-* Training BERT for long documents: We adapted the sliding window approach from [SimpleTransformers](https://github.com/ThilinaRajapakse/simpletransformers) for multi-label classification.
-The idea is to treat a long document (discharge summaries in this project) as separate documents within the token length limit (sharing same set of labels) for training.
-During the testing stage, output averaged results of separated documents.
+* Fine-tuning BERT with long documents: We adapted the sliding window approach from [SimpleTransformers](https://github.com/ThilinaRajapakse/simpletransformers) for multi-label classification.
+The idea is to treat a long document (discharge summaries in this project) as separate documents within the token length limit (sharing the same set of labels) for training.
+During the testing stage, the BERT model outputs the averaged prediction score of the separated documents.
 The results of MIMIC-III-50 were based on this adaptation.
 The results of MIMIC-III were based on first 512 tokens only due to a memory usage above the 60G limit.

 # Acknowledgement
 * Our code is based on our previous implenmatation, [Automated-Social-Annotation](https://github.com/acadTags/Automated-Social-Annotation), which is based on [brightmart's implementation](https://github.com/brightmart/text_classification) of TextRNN and Hierarchical Attention Network under the MIT license.